 At The Korte Company, we’re experienced warehouse architects with experience in both design and construction.
 This is one of our many distribution center Design-Builds.

-The Jupiter, Florida Distribution Center was designed by Korte Design in partnership with Walgreens’ architect, planners, logistics staff and construction personnel as well as Walgreens’ suppliers and subcontractors.
-The Florida Distribution Center represents the latest in state-of-the-art logistics and distribution.
-The project has four major components — a main warehouse, a shipping wing, a receiving wing and an automated storage retrieval system (ASRS) area.
+The Walgreens Distribution Center in Jupiter, Florida, was designed by Korte Design in partnership with Walgreens’ architect, planners, logistics staff and construction personnel as well as Walgreens’ suppliers and subcontractors.
+The center represents the latest in state-of-the-art logistics and distribution.
+The project has four major components: the main warehouse, a shipping wing, a receiving wing and an automated storage retrieval system (ASRS) area.

-This facility has survived three powerful Hurricanes without any notable damage — Hurricane Frances and Hurricane Jeanne in September 2004 brought 120 mph winds to Palm Beach County.
+This facility has survived three powerful hurricanes without any notable damage.
+Hurricane Frances and Hurricane Jeanne in September 2004 brought 120 mph winds to Palm Beach County.
 Trees and power lines were toppled as a wide path of damage hit the area and about 12 inches of rain fell as the slow-moving storms passed through.
-The facility was again in the line of fire when Hurricane Wilma passed over on October 25, 2005, bringing with it wind speeds up to 113 mph.
+The facility was again in the line of fire when Hurricane Wilma passed over on Oct.
+25, 2005, bringing with it wind speeds up to 113 mph.
 But the facility is still standing strong.

 Learn more about our warehouse architectural services here.